 - Apple Streusel (saute apples in brown sugar, butter & cinnamon first)

-**The batter will be thick.
-If it appears too thick you can always add a little heavy cream or milk (1/4 cup) to thin it out.
+**The muffin batter will be thick.
+If it appears too thick you can always add a little heavy cream or milk (¼ cup) to thin it out.

-If you don’t have muffin papers, coat the cups with butter and sugar (or use pan spray)
+If you don’t have muffin liners, coat the cups with butter and sugar (or use cooking spray).

 Can I make the batter for the Blueberry Muffins ahead of time?

 Yes you can.
 In fact I always make mine the night before.
 In the morning I preheat the oven, scoop out the portions and bake them before anyone has gotten up.
 Easy-Peasy!